Published On: Feb 17 2014 10:38:45 PM CSTUpdated On: Aug 11 2016 01:00:00 AM CDT

 The 1900 Summer Olympics in Paris, France, witnessed the first and last time obstacle swimming and underwater swimming events were held as part of the Games.
 The obstacle event featured three obstacles throughout a 200-meter course, with swimmers having to climb over the first two (a pole and a row of boats) and swim under the third (another row of boats.)
 Australia's Frederick Lane beat out Austria's Otto Wahle by less than two seconds to win gold.
 In the underwater swimming event, France's Charles de Venville swam 60 meters underwater over 68.4 seconds to capture the gold.

-While golf was a part of the Summer Games in 1900 and 1904, it hasn't been an Olympic sport since.
-That will change with the 2016 Summer Olympics in Rio de Janeiro, Brazil, where the sport will return as a medal event and be open to the world's best professional golfers.
+While golf was a part of the Summer Games in 1900 and 1904, it hadn't been an Olympic sport since -- at least not until this year.
+The sport is returning as a medal event in Rio and is open to the world's best professional golfers.
+However, several big names, including Jason Day and Rory McIlroy, are staying home due to concerns over the Zika virus in Brazil.

 This event was held only once, at the 1936 Summer Games in Berlin, Germany, and featured 14 pilots from seven countries (Bulgaria, Italy, Hungary, Yugoslavia, Switzerland, Germany and Austria) piloting bungee-launched gliders.
 While it was only a demonstration sport and not a medal event, it had been approved for the 1940 Summer Olympics scheduled for Tokyo, which were not played because of World War II.